Finite Capacity Scheduling (FCS) is defined as recognizing the true

 engineer to order and assemble to order manufacturing.

-JobTime also gives you the modeling power you will need for Advanced
+JobTime also gives you the modeling power you will need to implement

-you to learn computer programming.
-We can show the typical shop
+forcing you to learn computer programming.
+We can show the typical

 how to to accurately model your shop constraints for any